Suggest a film for 2012-13

 Repo Man (Alex Cox, 1984) trailer

-The shop around the corne is fantastic i suggested it last year already it would please everyone it is a gem.
+The Shop around the Corner is fantastic i suggested it last year already it would please everyone it is a gem.

 Great suggestions among the many above.
 Here are a few more: